5roop/ASR_pipeline/README.md

 Again I went with pyannote.
 Again it would not work without signing up for some more models, but the error messages lead me through it.

 This part, investigated in [this notebook](02_diarization_testing.ipynb) was pretty slow.
 For 50 minutes of audio I needed 35 minutes of CPU time.
 It can be run on GPU, but I did not manage to due to some obscure nvidia errors that would require Damjan install new drivers.
 Perhaps with a careful downgrade of torch and pyannote this could be overcome.

+2023-12-15T09:23:52: While working on Južne vesti I found a configuration that works.
+I'll add it to this repo.